dududaa/ppdrive/docs/integration-and-authentication.md

 CLIENT_ID: ****************************
 ```

-Now you'll need to save these keys securely and pass them to your application(s).
+You'll need to save these keys securely and pass them to your application(s).
 We'll show you how to use the keys in next steps.

 #### 2. Pass the keys to your client's requests

-Now that the API keys have been generated, store them securely in a location your application can access—such as environment variables.
+Once the API keys have been generated, store them securely in a location your application can access—such as environment variables.
 When your application needs to call an [admin route](/routes#admin), include the keys in the request headers: `X-API-KEY` and `X-CLIENT-ID`.
 Below is an example using JavaScript (NodeJs) with [Axios](https://axios-http.com/docs/intro) but you can implement this in any language:

 ```javascript
 // `ppdriveUrl` is where PPDRIVE is deployed